 Securing the Terrarium

 Because they are active and rather strong, a Dumeril’s boa will take the opportunity to escape if given a chance.
 The best way to prevent an escape, then, is to secure the lid (or opening) properly.
+DO NOT SECURE SNAKE LIDS WITH TAPE!
+Many snakes have been severely injured by accidentally coming in contact with the sticky side of tape.

 If you’re using a glass aquarium, invest in at least 2 (more are required for larger tanks) lid clamps to keep it firmly in place.